BarGit-Dahan/D-D-QA-Assignment/README.md

 ## How to Run

-First extract the files from the .zip
+Download project directory

-1. Install project dependencies:
+1. In the project directory, install project dependencies:
    ```bash
    npm install
    ```